reframe-hpc/reframe/docs/regression_test_api.rst

      This function must accept a single iterable argument and return an iterable.
      It will be called with the inherited parameter values and it must return the filtered set of parameter values.
      This function will only have an effect if used with ``inherit_params=True``.
+  :param fmt: A formatting function that will be used to format the values of this parameter in the test's :attr:`~reframe.core.pipeline.RegressionTest.display_name`.
+    This function should take as argument the parameter value and return a string representation of the value.
+    If the returned value is not a string, it will be converted using the :py:func:`str` function.

+  .. versionadded:: 3.10.0
+     The ``fmt`` argument is added.

 .. py:function:: RegressionMixin.variable(*types, value=None, field=None, **kwargs)